Sting (wrestler): Feud with the New World Order (1996–1998)

-In subsequent weeks, Sting frequently rappelled from the rafters or came up through the ring to attack unsuspecting nWo members, came to the aid of wrestlers once subjected to his loyalty test as they battled the nWo, and employed decoy "Stings" to play mind games with the nWo during the closing segments of Nitro.
+In subsequent weeks, Sting frequently rappelled from the rafters or came up through the ring to attack unsuspecting nWo members, came to the aid of wrestlers who were once subjected to his loyalty test as they battled the nWo, and employed decoy "Stings" to play mind games with the nWo during the closing segments of Nitro.
 Sting's appearances to fight the nWo at the end of almost every Nitro helped WCW keep and widen its television ratings advantage over the WWF's Monday Night Raw throughout the summer.
-On-screen WCW commissioner J. J. Dillon tried many times to get Sting to return to wrestling by making contracts to fight various nWo members.
+In the midst of all this, on-screen WCW commissioner J. J. Dillon tried many times to get Sting to return to wrestling by making contracts to fight various nWo members.
 Sting, however, did not accept any of the contracts, often tearing them up in Dillon's face.
-A confused Dillon then asked Sting who he wanted on one episode of Nitro, and Sting went out to ringside, picked up a fan's sign, and pointed out one name on it: Hogan.
+Finally, during an episode of Nitro, a confused and frustrated Dillon asked Sting who he wanted to face.
+Sting went out to ringside, picked up a fan's sign, and pointed out one name on it: Hogan.
 Eventually, Sting got his wish and he and Hogan finally met in December at Starrcade for the WCW World Heavyweight Championship.
 The finish of the match was supposed to echo the Montreal Screwjob finish that the WWF had used to double-cross Bret Hart just one month earlier at their annual Survivor Series event.
 Nick Patrick, the referee for the contest, was supposed to execute a fast count on Sting while Hart, whose signing with WCW was the linchpin for the Montreal Screwjob, would come out to protest the decision and, since he had already served as the guest referee for the match between Larry Zbyszko and Eric Bischoff earlier that evening, order the match to be restarted and Sting would emerge victorious by forcing Hogan to submit to the Scorpion Death Lock.
 However, Patrick did not do his part properly and instead counted the pin at normal speed, which added an unintentional level of controversy to the finish.

 The next night on Nitro, Hogan protested the decision claiming that Patrick's decision should have been considered final and a rematch was granted.
 The match ran over Nitro's allotted time slot and the finish was aired later in the week on the inaugural episode of Thunder.
-Similar to the Starrcade result, two different referees declared the two different men as the winner.
+Similar to the Starrcade result, two different referees declared both men as the winner.
 Later that night, Dillon vacated the WCW World Heavyweight Championship, forcing Sting to surrender the belt.
 Sting responded with his first words (on mic) since October 1996 when he told Dillon, "You've got no guts!"
 Sting turned to Hogan and said, "And you...
 You're a dead man!".